hydevcode/sdk-bsp-psoc_e84-edgi-talk/libraries/components/se-rt-services-utils/README.md

 \note
 E.g. if device provisioned with 8 AES Vendor keys, only 8 limit counters left to use for imported AES User keys.
+\note
+AES crypto limits the usage of non-volatile keys to 100k blocks of operation.
+For side channel protection reasons user applications should limit the usage of volatile keys also to 100k, or use other protective measures.

 ## Performance
 PSA Crypto API benchmark for the PSOC Edge E84 device with the SE core frequency